 This proposal is less about any new capability but one of integration, exercise and selected equipment improvements to improve capacity and capability to respond to medical emergencies

 ROPAX; RORO and passenger, perhaps most used in the short sea crossing routes with accommodation for cars/trucks, foot and car passengers.
 The image below shows a ROPAX design from Flensburger for Caledonian MacBrayne, built at a cost of £43 million.
 They are usually equipped with stern and aft ramps and extensive passenger facilities.

 PCC/PCTC; Pure Car Carrier and Pure Car Truck Carrier are specialised vessels that are designed to carry new vehicles.
-They have close spaced decks to maximise carrying capacity but arguably, provide the greatest potential due to their large internal volume and inter deck pathways.
+They have close-spaced decks to maximise carrying capacity but arguably, provide the greatest potential due to their large internal volume and inter deck pathways.

 RORO/LOLO; In addition to RORO vehicle decks, the LOLO part of the combination adds high capacity cranes for outsize or hazardous cargo, in addition to containers.
 Technically, the Point Class Strategic RORO vessels are RORO/LOLO vessels as they can self-load using a deck crane.

 Bahri has taken delivery of six vessels of this design, all built between 2013 and 2014, for the princely sum of £49 million each, no, that is not a spelling mistake.
-They are designed with RORO, container and heavy lift on cargo in mind, flexibility built in.
+They are designed with RORO, container and heavy lift on cargo in mind, the flexibility built-in.

-Modularity is the answer, but like the Operational Maintenance and Repair (OMAR) study, we need to think big about modules.
+Modularity is the answer, but like the Operational Maintenance and Repair (OMAR) study, we need to think big.

 Now bear with me, because I will grant you this might sound a bit insane, but this is a post to promote discussion, not provide definitive answers so being a bit radical is not a bad way to start!

-- Lift On Lift Off; the ship has a large open deck area onto which outsize and extremely heavy cargos are lifted on and off using dockside or integral cranes.
+Lift On Lift Off; the ship has a large open deck area onto which outsize and extremely heavy cargos are lifted on and off using dockside or integral cranes.
 If based at Belfast, the module could be lifted onto the ship at the Harland and Wolff facility.

 The M/V Combi Dock cost €100m to build, these are not hugely expensive.

-A new build contract at the same ‘offshore’ specification for two was reportedly €200m for the pair.
+A new build contract at the same ‘offshore’ specification for two was reported €200m for the pair.

 As with containers, the vehicles could be easily lifted onto lighters whilst at sea, in reasonable sea states.

-Because the vessels are semi-submersible, they can be used to transport small craft and patrol boats, and even submarines.
+Stretching the concept, they can be used to transport small craft and patrol boats, and even submarines.
 Smaller craft such as patrol boats or MCM unmanned boats could simply be lifted from the deck into the sea.
-Using the two deck approach, the vessel could comfortably transport 110 Pacific 24 RHIB’s, more than we have in service.
+Using the two-deck approach, the vessel could comfortably transport 110 Pacific 24 RHIB’s, more than we have in service.
 Larger vessels could also be transported, right up to an MCM or if a new fleet configuration were envisaged, lots of large uncrewed vessels.